hammcin/CarND-Extended-Kalman-Filter-Project/writeup.md

 #### 2. Your Kalman Filter algorithm handles the first measurements appropriately.

+My Kalman Filter processes the first measurement observed in FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 58-111.
+The first measurement is used to initialize the state vector for a given radar measurement (FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 70-86) and for a given laser measurement (FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 87-98).
+The state covariance matrix is also initialized at this time (FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 100-105).
+Radar measurements must be converted from polar to cartesian coordinates before they are used to initialize the state vector (FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 77-78).

 #### 3. Your Kalman Filter algorithm first predicts then updates.